 - The power cord can be hidden inside the charging dock.

-- Builds a very accurate map of your house; you can watch this process in real-time on your iOS or Android phone in the Mi Home app thanks to the three powerful processors housed inside.
+- Builds a very accurate map of your house; you can watch this process in real-time on your iOS or Android phone in the Mi Home app or Roborock app thanks to the three powerful processors housed inside.